Aalhameidi/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+About Me:
+I'm Ather and I'm an information system senior student At PNU.